(In conjunction with the UKAHPP Memorandum of association and Articles of Association)

 3.3.1 Senior Practitioner is a class of membership awarded at the discretion of the Accreditation Committee to Full Accredited and Affiliate Members who are winding down their practice and clinical hours as they move toward retirement.
 In order to maintain accreditation status, the published re-accreditation and registration criteria relevant to the member’s practice must be adhered to – there can be no exceptions.
 Senior Practitioners have full voting rights.

-3.3.2 Retired Member is a class of membership that may be awarded by the Membership Secretary to Full Accredited, Affiliate and Ordinary Member (Registered) who are no longer in practice.
+3.3.2 Retired Member is a class of membership that may be awarded by the Accreditation Committee to Full Accredited, Affiliate and Ordinary Member (Registered) who are no longer in practice.
 Retired Members have full voting rights.

 3.3.4 Honorary Life Membership is a merit award made to any member deemed to have made an outstanding contribution to fellow practitioners of humanistic psychology either through assisting in the operation of the UKAHPP or through the furtherance of humanistic psychology theory or practice.
 A maximum of one member per year may be honoured in this way except under exceptional circumstances at the discretion of the Board.
 Honorary Life Membership is bound by the same requirements as Full membership except that the UKAHPP pays the Honorary Life Member’s annual fee.
 Full voting rights are maintained.